Poujhit/gmail-email-processor/README.md

 ## Troubleshooting

-- If `token.json` is missing, delete and re-authenticate by running the script again.
+- If you face any authorisation problems, delete the `token.json` and re-authenticate by running the script again.
+- Check if the `credentials.json` file is in the correct location.
+- Verify that the required Python libraries are installed.
-- Ensure your Google Cloud project is configured correctly and the Gmail API is enabled.
+- Ensure the SQLite database file (`emails.db`) is not corrupted.

-## License

-This project is licensed under the MIT License.
+- Check the logs for detailed error messages and stack traces.

 ## Author